 Indian Sundarbans mangrove forest

 The Indian Sundarbans form part of one of the world’s largest mangrove forests.
 It supports unique biodiversity and the livelihoods of millions of people.
-But like many mangrove forests around the world, the Sundarbans is at risk from a range of threats.
+But like many mangrove forests around the world, the Sundarbans are at risk from a range of threats.

-The assessors of this ecosystem found mangrove clearing evidence as far back as at least to the 1800s which led the ecosystem to be listed as Endangered.
+The assessors of this ecosystem found mangrove clearing evidence as far back as at least the 1800s which led the ecosystem to be listed as Endangered.
 Even though some positive signs were found, several threats remain and need to be properly monitored and managed where possible.

 The Indian Sundarbans mangrove forest is home to the world’s only species of tiger that lives in mangroves, the Royal Bengal Tiger.
 Photo credit: Soumyajit Nandy.

 In a multinational effort, an RLE assessment was conducted for the Sand Dunes system of the South Atlantic Coast, which is distributed across the coastlines of Brazil, Uruguay, and Argentina.
 As the result of a project called LEAP - Leveraging Ecosystem-based Approaches for Priority-setting, both regional and national perspectives were considered for the application of the IUCN RLE Categories and Criteria.